cssnr/virustotal-action/README.md

 The **Major** tag is recommended.
 It is the most up-to-date and always backwards compatible.
 Breaking changes would result in a **Major** version bump.
 At a minimum you should use a **Minor** tag.

-## Features

-- Supports files up to 650MB
-- Upload Release Assets or File Globs
-- Automatically add Results to Release Notes
-  - Customize Release Notes Heading
-- Rate Limited for Free Accounts

-### Planned

-- Add options to customize release update/output format (next on the roadmap).
-- Add release body parsing to properly process new files on edited activity.
-- Add option to apply file_globs to release assets.
-- Refactor vt.js as a Class to clean up index.js.

-Don't see your feature here, or want to see one implemented?
-Let us know in the [Support](#Support) section.

 # Support

 For general help or to request a feature see: